 4.1 Register of Future Electors

 Since 2020, Elections Canada has increased its coverage rate for young electors by collecting information about Canadians between 14 and 17 years of age who consent to be included in the ROFE.
 To do so, Elections Canada has been working with various provincial and territorial electoral partners and data suppliers to update information-sharing agreements whenever possible; such updates enable Elections Canada to obtain information on youth and thereby continue to maintain the ROFE.
-To date, 14 agreements have been completed and work continues on others.
+To date, 19 agreements have been completed and work continues on others.
 Future electors can also contact Elections Canada directly to be added to the ROFE.
-As of October 2022, there were 126,894 future electors between 14 and 17 years of age in the ROFE, which represents 8.3% of the estimated Canadian population in this age range.
-Coverage of 17-year-olds in the ROFE is however at 17.8%.
+As of October 2023, there were 125,650 future electors between 14 and 17 years of age in the ROFE, which represents 7.9% of the estimated Canadian population in this age range.
+Coverage of 17-year-olds in the ROFE is however at 17.0%, lower than the new 25% target to be met as of April 2023.
 Elections Canada is planning to offer an online registration option for future electors in the next year or so, which will provide more opportunities for outreach and civic education activities.
 All these efforts will enable Elections Canada to add a greater proportion of new electors and increase youth coverage in the Register over time.

-Although national estimates are above the national targets, it is important that electors and political entities understand that Register activities continue throughout the year and that revision procedures are essential to maintaining this level of quality.
+Although these national estimates are near or above the national targets, it is important that electors and political entities understand that Register activities continue throughout the year and that revision procedures are essential to maintaining this level of quality.

-It is ultimately up to electors to verify with Elections Canada that they are registered and that their information is up to date.
+Additionally, electors are also responsible for verifying with Elections Canada that they are registered and that their information is up to date.